 In less than thirty days, I received two phone calls from people who’ve let me know that they’ve lost a portion of their Medi-Cal benefits (California’s version of Medicaid).

-This could have been avoided if they spoken to their attorney or Medi-Cal specialist before making changes to their insurance plan.
+This could have been avoided if they spoke to their attorney or Medi-Cal specialist before making changes to their insurance plan.

 Let me preface this article by stating that I’m not an attorney and I don’t give legal or medical advice.
 But, California is a “share of cost” state, which in means that the state could help you with your Long Term Care costs no matter what your income is.
 As long as you pay your percentage of the cost of care based on a formula, you can get help.
 This is known as “share of cost”.

 In the state of California, when the client is close to qualifying for the state to cover 100% of long term care costs, but not quite, it often means that their monthly expenses are a little less than what would qualify them for this benefit.
 If the client spends a little to obtain better medical coverage, that coverage can help the client qualify for public assistance towards nursing home care or non-medical home care costs (i.e. Long Term Care Costs).

 To explain it further, let's look at a hypothetical example: